Speed Up Webpack for Aurelia 1

 I just added file caching and ForkTsCheckerWebpackPlugin to my webpack.config.js and achieved a 9.6x speedup on the second run.
 Because I had upgraded from Webpack 4, I wasn’t aware of the caching.

-ForkTsCheckerWebpackPlugin forces ts-loader (TypeScript compiler frontend) to set transpileOnly: true to speed up transpile and does execute type checking in a separate thread.
+ForkTsCheckerWebpackPlugin forces ts-loader (TypeScript compiler frontend) to set transpileOnly: true to speed up transpile and executes type checking in a separate thread.

 yarn add -D fork-ts-checker-webpack-plugin